UNPAID OVERTIME AND UNPAID WAGES

 Many people think that if they are paid a salary instead of an hourly wage, they are automatically not entitled to (in other words, exempt from) overtime.
 This is incorrect.
 Determining whether someone is entitled to overtime pay involves a consideration of several factors including how someone is paid (salaried v. hourly) and the actual job duties that the employee is performing.
-Although there are exemptions that make someone ineligible for overtime pay, those exemptions are narrow and it is the employer's burden to prove that an employee is exempt.
-Here are some of the most common cases I see where employees are not paid overtime:
+Although there are exemptions that make someone ineligible for overtime pay, those exemptions are narrow and it is the employer’s burden to prove that an employee is exempt.

 Some companies try to call their workers independent contractors even though the law would require that they be treated and paid as employees.
 Why do employers do this?
 Money.
 By classifying someone as an independent contractor, an employer saves money on overtime, employee benefits (such as vacation, holiday, and sick pay), unemployment compensation tax, worker’s compensation insurance, and the employer’s share of social security and medicare taxes.
 Misclassifying an employee as an independent contractor is illegal.
 A true independent contractor typically works on a contract basis for several businesses at once and are generally people who are self-employed.
 Just because an employer labels you as an “independent contractor,” or even if you agreed that you are an independent contractor, you still may be entitled to overtime pay if you were misclassified as an independent contractor.
 There are several factors to consider in determining whether someone is actually an employee as opposed to an independent contractor.
 These include: